jina-ai/docs/chapters/cross_multi_modality.rst

 ==========================================
-Multi-modal and Cross-modal Search in Jina
+Understanding Multi-modal and Cross-modal Search in Jina
 ==========================================

 .. meta::